YourStake/django-el-pagination/README.rst

 Pull requests are currently not welcome.

+We are unable to provide support.

-Please feel free to fork!
+Please feel free to fork and thank you!